NevadaM/3EquationModelMaker/README.md

 Planned Updates to Streamlit site:
 * ~~Impulse Response Functions - Alpha3~~
 * More columns (e.g. ~nom rates, q,~ expectations?) - Alpha4
+* Inclusion of rational expectations and Central Bank Credibility - Alpha5
-* Introduce POIs of the model (points A, B, C) - Alpha5
+* Introduce POIs of the model (points A, B, C) - Alpha6
 * Closed Economy - Beta1
 After beta release work will be put into migration to a new web app based on Django/React Post release updates will include open economies with fixed rates - with fiscal policy and without